sheersh1111/invoiceBillingBackend/README.md

  Using node-cron
  You can view file cronTask.js and mail function in invoiceController.js

-# For testing with your own DB you can change the link to your own invoice cluster of mongoDB Atlas.
+# For testing with your own DB you can change the link to your own invoice cluster of mongoDB Atlas in .env file.